 You’ll need any type of 8-inch pan if you use one to prepare an omelette with three eggs.
 The size of the pan will gradually increase if you want to add more eggs.
 Selection of the required pan size can be easy if you have specific criteria.
-This may include 10 inches for four egg omelettes, 10 inches for five egg omelettes, 11 inches for five egg omelettes, 12 inches for six eggs omelettes and 15 inches is perfect for preparing omelette from 10 eggs.
+This may include 10 inches for four egg omelettes, 10 inches for five egg omelettes, 11 inches for five egg omelettes, 12 inches for six eggs omelets and 15 inches is perfect for preparing omelet from 10 eggs.

 - Inclined and Low Sides